-How Emotions Affect Your Health - Tips To Increase
+How Emotions Affect Your Health and Emotional Well Being

 with good emotional health are aware usually aware.
 They are aware

 of their thoughts, feelings and behaviors.
 They have developed healthy

 ways to cope with the stress of life.
 They feel good about themselves

 and have healthy relationships.

 However, many things that happen in your life can disrupt your

 emotional health and lead to strong feelings of sadness, stress

 or anxiety.
 "Good" changes can be just as stressful as

 - Having a child leave or return home